 I’ve had a pretty weird relationship with education that I suspect isn’t really that weird at all.
-In 20 years of formal schooling, I always did fine, even pretty well when it came to tests and grades and all that jazz.
+In 20 years of schooling, I always did fine.
+Sometimes even pretty well, when I could focus.
 But I rarely enjoyed any of it.
-It wasn’t until I graduated, and started taking charge of my own self-education for the first time, that I started to unlock my enthusiasm for growth and learning.
+It wasn’t until I graduated, and started taking up my own self-education for the first time, that I started to unlock my enthusiasm for growth and learning.

 Beyond trying to perform well in school to “do well in life” (whatever that means), I rarely had any drive or passion for learning when I was younger.
 Or so I felt.

-But once I finally finished all my “school learning,” I found myself with way more free time and mental energy than I’d ever had before.
+But once I finally finished school, I found myself with way more free time and mental energy than I’d ever had before.
 I had no assignments to stay on top of, group projects to work on, or tests to study for.
 So I started using some of that extra energy to learn the way I wanted to learn.

 I could study anything I wanted — things that got me excited, things that made a real impact on my life.
 Not just whatever was handed down by some archaic curriculum.
 And most importantly, I was able to learn and practice in a way that made sense for my brain.
 I could learn in my own style.
 And all that is the joy of self-education.